EnricosPantry/PickledRoots/README.md

 This is a repository of notes from a personal Arch Linux and Windows 11 dual-boot setup on a device affectionately named Wasabi.

 The system was used as a main daily driver between 2022 and 2025.
 The purpose of this documentation is to capture a snapshot of how it was during its active years, rather than to provide an up-to-date guide.
 The vast majority of the processes can still be followed today; bear in mind, however, that some packages and commands may be out of date.

-The actual system configuration files are included in this repository.
-Some contain minor errors and technical inconsistencies; they have been preserved as-is rather than changed, as they were part of a fully working and stable system.
+The actual system configuration files are included in this repository, along with the notes.
+Minor errors and technical inconsistencies are scattered throughout: everything has been preserved as is rather than changed, as it represents part of what was a fully working and stable system.

 ## About

-The setup was for an Arch Linux installation as the main daily driver, dual-booting with a minimal Windows 11 used only for gaming.
+The setup was for an Arch Linux installation as the main system, dual-booting with a minimal Windows 11 used only for gaming.
 The machine itself was a Lenovo ThinkPad X1 Carbon Gen 9, with an Intel processor and graphics.

 The Arch installation used a minimal window manager, Qtile, rather than a full desktop environment, and deliberately ran the lowest possible number of packages.
 This kept the system simple and stable even with daily updates.